Nnausica/weekend-movie-saga/README.md

 ### Home/List Page

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+- When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
-- TODO: Have a way to get to the Add Movie Page
+[x] Create object in dispatch with individual movie details [x] Create Movie Details Component
+[x] Add movie details to store
+[x] Display details at '/detail'
+[x] Add Back button to Movie List page